andrewtwort/footy_tips_scraper/README.md

 # ESPN footy tips scraper

-Python webscraper with simple userform/ GUI to download AFL tipping competiton data from ESPN footy tips (www.footytips.com).
+Python webscraper with simple userform/ GUI to download AFL tipping competiton data from ESPN footy tips (www.footytips.com.au).
+Script currently will fetch data for a single round at a time but could easily be run in a loop to get data from all rounds

 ## Features
 - Written in Python (using Selenium and a Chrome webdriver)